akashmitra/Export-json/README.md

 Now what are the options.
 For the time being xlsx version doesnt go pretty well with the options of colors and stuffs, while xls does.
 However, Chrome has some problems with xls.
 Working on this and will fix it later as time permits.

 Options:
-type - 'xlsx' or 'xls', takes in string data - the json data object filename - the name of the file
+type - 'xlsx' or 'xls', takes in string. data - the json data object. filename - the name of the file.
-sheetid - the name of the sheet header -  true or false, takes boolean columns - columnid - json key names , title: header in spreadsheet (doesnt really work for xlsx)
+sheetid - the name of the sheet. header -  true or false, takes boolean. columns - columnid - json key names , title: header in spreadsheet (doesnt really work for xlsx).

 For e.g. Columns = [{columnid: 'name', title: 'Name'},{columnid: 'email', title: 'Email'},{columnid: 'dob', title: 'Birthday'}]